Nullcaller/passutil/README.md

 # passutil (WIP)

 A simple **WORK IN-PROGRESS** command-line utility to store and memorize passwords using libsodium and OpenSSL.
 Stores passwords in an AES256-encrypted form in a single blob.
-Metadata is stored separately in an encrypted form.
+Metadata is stored separately in an unencrypted form.

 By default, no AES256 encryption key validation methods are avilable. `passutil` relies on the user to recognize whether the presented passwords are correct.
 This way, if the passwords are generated with `passutil`, a potential attacker with access to the password store will pretty much be unable to formulate a hypothesis when attempting to decrypt the passwords.
 At least, that's the hope.